SimplyStaking/panic_polkadot/doc/DESIGN_AND_FEATURES.md

 - **INFO**: little to zero severity but consists of information which is still important to acknowledge.
 Info alerts also include positive events. **Example**: increase in bonded balance.
 - **ERROR**: triggered by abnormal events and ranges from zero to high severity based on the error that has occurred and how many times it is triggered.

+Note that for more advanced users, the alerts internal config file (`config/internal_config_alerts.ini`) lists these severities, allowing users to disable specific alert severities manually.
+It is unlikely that users will want to disable an entire alert type, but this feature is provided for completeness.

 ## Monitor Types

 An aspect of the design of PANIC that is less visible to the user is that there are multiple monitor types.
 Once PANIC is started it detects the number of nodes and which chain(s) they belong to, and automatically launches the necessary number of monitors of each type.

 - **Node monitor** (one per node): deals with node-specific details such as bonded balance and number of peers.
 - **Blockchain monitor** (one per chain): deals with chain-specific details such as changes in the size of the validator set and new referendums.
-- **GitHub monitor** (one per repository): uses the GitHub API to keep track of the number of releases in a repository and alerts on a new release.
+- **GitHub monitor** (one per repository): uses the GitHub API to keep track of the number of releases in a repository.

+Each monitor passes on the data that it extracts to the respective alerter.
+For example, the node monitor passes on its data to the node alerter.
+The alerter's task is then to keep track of changes in the data to figure out whether or not it should notify the user.

 This section will go through each monitor type in greater detail.